tvriesde/rdw-workshop-15-10/1. GettingStarted/README.md

 Welcome to GitHub Copilot!
 In this example, we'll show you how to use Copilot to write a simple .NET application.

-Create a new repository in the Wigo4IT GitHub Organization.
-You will use this during the workshop.
-Make sure to set visibility to private.
-Then clone the repository to your local machine and start working on it using VS Code.

-In your repository, create a directory called HelloCopilot.
+Create a new folder on your machine, in which you create a directory called HelloCopilot.

 In the HelloCopilot application, create a new console app using the terminal command: dotnet new console --use-program-main in the location where you would like to start.